A PIONEER ADVENTURE COMPANY ...

 Best Season: Spring and Autumn

-25 September Day 06: Namche Bazar rest day for acclimatization and explore around.
+25 September - Day 06: Rest day for acclimatization day hiking around.

-15 November Day 57: Cleaning Base Camp and bag pack.
+15 November - Day 57: Cleaning Base Camp and bag pack.
+O/N at Camping.

-19 November Day 61: Namche Bazar – Lukla and transfer to teahouse Lodge.
+19 November - Day 61: Namche Bazar – Lukla and transfer to teahouse Lodge or, Hotel.

-21 November Day 63: Free day in Kathmandu.
+21 November - Day 63: Free day in Kathmandu.
+Reserve Day.

-23 November Day 65: Last minute, transfer to airport for your onward journey.
+23 November - Day 65: Last minute, transfer to airport for your onward journey.
+Final Departure.

 Mountain Info